 CD Projekt Red, the developer behind the popular Witcher series, is finally talking about its next game, Cyberpunk 2077.
-We don’t have an official release date just yet, but the game is up for pre-order.
-And while some of you might want to pre-order now, many others are better off waiting.
+We don’t have an official release date just yet, but the game is currently up for pre-order.
+And while some of you might want to pre-order right now, many others are better off waiting.

 It took awhile, but we’re finally inching closer to the release of Cyberpunk 2077 for the Xbox One, PlayStation 4, and Windows PC.

 Cyberpunk 2077 was originally confirmed all the way back in 2012.
 If you’re just now catching wind of it, the game is a sequel to Mike Pondsmith’s pen and paper RPG Cyberpunk 2020.
 Cyberpunk 2020 was released all the way back in 1988.